cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ```
 As you know if you programmed in Fresh before, a page like this located inside the `routes` folder will define a route.

-If you need to access the instance of a web component that is part of the markup rendered by a Fresh/Preact component, you need to use a `ref`.
+If you need to access the instance of a web component that is part of the markup rendered by a Fresh/Preact component, you need to use a `ref` attribute.
 Here's an example of how to do that [taken from the Preact documentation](https://preactjs.com/guide/v10/web-components/#accessing-instance-methods):
 ```js
 function Foo() {
   const myRef = useRef(null);